 Write emails that get responses

-Nowadays, you’ll notice that most people who don’t even know or have experiences as much as you do get the job both of you apply for — you’ll call it packaging.
-Your packaging starts with your email, I have noticed that a lot of people who are very creative find it difficult to express themselves properly.
+Nowadays, you’ll notice that most people who don’t even know or have experienced as much as you do get the job both of you applied for — you’ll call it packaging.
+Your packaging starts with your email, I have noticed that a lot of very creative people find it difficult to express themselves properly.

 Writing targeted and persuasive emails is one of the most important skills you must have as an applicant.